Sleep Training System™

 A typical night for a young, healthy adult, showing 5 cycles of REM and NREM sleep.
 Light gray areas represent non-rapid eye movement (NREM) sleep.

 Clinical research suggests that deep sleep (Stages 3 and 4) is the most important stage, in that those that are sleep deprived first make up time spent in deep sleep.
 During deep sleep, blood flows primarily to the muscles and not the brain.
 It is during deep sleep that our physical bodies are replenished with energy, children grow, and our immune systems are most capable of fighting illness.
-Deep sleep also enables the brain to help clear itself of toxins.
+Deep sleep helps reduce anxiety, and enables the brain to help clear itself of toxins.

 The function of REM sleep is less understood, although research suggests both REM and NREM sleep help to consolidate memory, facilitate learning, and help clear brain plaques associated with Alzheimer's disease.
 Neurological evidence also shows the limbic system -- those brain structures most responsible for the regulation and processing of emotions -- are more active during REM sleep stages.
 For most people, REM sleep may also help in effect reset the emotional state, in that a lack of REM may result in one feeling more irritable or grouchy the next day.